OpenVoiceOS/community-docs/README.md

 ### Do OVOS skills work in mycroft-core?

-If you are a developer please subclass your skills from OVOSSkill provided in ovos-workshop package
+If you are a developer please subclass your skills from [OVOSSkill](https://github.com/OpenVoiceOS/OVOS-workshop/blob/dev/ovos_workshop/skills/ovos.py) provided in ovos-workshop package

 We implement all skill development tools under the ovos-workshop library, this allows most OVOS functionality to be used in mycroft-core without problems.
+This includes [intent_layers](https://github.com/OpenVoiceOS/OVOS-workshop/blob/dev/ovos_workshop/skills/layers.py), [decorators](https://github.com/OpenVoiceOS/OVOS-workshop/tree/dev/ovos_workshop/decorators) and [killable_events](https://github.com/OpenVoiceOS/skill-abort-test)

-However some skills may decide to depend on features exclusive to ovos-core, or be missing bug fixes in mycroft-core, therefore we can not ensure 100% compatibility.
+However some skills may decide to depend on features exclusive to ovos-core, or be missing bug fixes in mycroft-core, therefore we can not ensure 100% compatibility. eg, if a skill depends on the [converse deactivated](https://github.com/OpenVoiceOS/ovos-core/blob/V0.0.5a8/mycroft/skills/mycroft_skill/mycroft_skill.py#L613) event it may misbehave under mycroft-core because that event is only sent in ovos-core

 When we introduce new functionality in ovos-core that if used in a skill would cause incompatibilities with mycroft we always make the methods private, as long as a skill does not access any property that starts with an underscore, eg. `self._resources`, it should work in mycroft-core